jykong/reference-jyk/mac/brew.md

 ### Uninstall all dependencies not depended on by packages

-brew deps [FORMULA] | xargs brew remove --ignore-dependencies && brew missing | xargs brew install
+brew tap beeftornado/rmtree
+brew rmtree [FORMULA]